 The Exposition International des Arts Decoratifs et Industriels Modernes Official poster, designed by French Illustrator Robert Bonfils (1886-1972).
-Courtesy of the Victoria & Albert Museum Collection
+Courtesy of the Victoria and Albert Museum Collection

-The Art Deco Era represented an heightened excitement & avid interest in modern technology and glamour.
-The period is known for its unique architecture designs created with fine craftsmanship & opulence.
-After the ending of War World I , many social changes occurred.
-Womenswear became less restrictive & new fashions eloped.
+The Art Deco Era represented a heightened excitement and avid interest in modern technology and glamour.
+The period is known for its unique architectural designs created with fine craftsmanship and luxury.
+After the end of World War I, many social changes occurred.
+Womenswear became less restrictive, and new fashions eloped.
 Long sautoir necklaces were casually worn by ladies, including strands of pearls and cut glass beads.
-New innovations and ideas were welcomed, with Europe in celebratory spirit after the War.
+Innovations and ideas were welcomed, with Europe in a celebratory spirit after the War.
 Naturally, societal factors molded a new aesthetic for the period, and Art Deco Era jewelry officially became in vogue.

-Art Deco Era jewelry designs were inspired by various styles, which includes ancient Egyptian motifs & oriental designs.
-Archaeological excavations in Egypt heavily influenced jewelry designs, which includes scarabs and pyramids.
-Advanced Lacquer techniques were developed in the Far East, which emphasized sophisticated polished jewelry designs.
-Historical pre-Colombian artwork, Cubism, and the use of geometric designs were major inspirations as well.
-Art was highly emphasized and promoted during the era.
+Art Deco Era jewelry designs were inspired by various styles, which include ancient Egyptian motifs and oriental designs.
+Archaeological excavations in Egypt heavily influenced jewelry designs, which included scarabs and pyramids.
+Advanced Lacquer techniques were developed in the Far East, emphasizing sophisticated, polished jewelry designs.
+Historical pre-Colombian artwork, Cubism, and the use of geometric designs were primary inspirations as well.
+Art was highly stressed and promoted during the era.
 Artisans of various design backgrounds came together and worked as a collective to create unique jewelry.
 Formally called bijoutiers-artistes, these influential artists emphasized the intricate design of jewelry.
-The Parisian bijoutiers-joailliers, another major influence during the Art Deco Era, focused on creating geometric designs with colored gemstones with the focus on a center stone setting.
+The Parisian bijoutiers-joailliers, another significant influence during the Art Deco Era, focused on creating geometric designs with colored gemstones with a focus on a center stone setting.